Dynamic-Capital/Dynamic-Capital/docs/codex_mcp_multi_agent_workflow.md

     asyncio.run(main())
 ```

+The project manager coordinates hand-offs, ensures prerequisites exist before progressing, and hands control back after each agent finishes.

+## 5. Execute the pipeline and inspect artifacts

-Run the multi-agent workflow and inspect the generated artifacts:
+Run the workflow and list the generated files:

 ```bash
 python multi_agent_workflow.py
 ls -R
 ```

-The Project Manager writes `REQUIREMENTS.md`, `TEST.md`, and `AGENT_TASKS.md`, then coordinates each role.
-Designer, Frontend Developer, Backend Developer, and Tester produce scoped outputs in their folders.
-The Project Manager only advances once the required files exist for each hand-off.
+Expected outputs include:

+- `REQUIREMENTS.md`, `TEST.md`, and `AGENT_TASKS.md` in the project root.
+- `/design/design_spec.md` (and optional `wireframe.md`).
+- `/frontend/index.html` with optional supporting assets.
+- `/backend/server.js` plus `package.json` if requested.
+- `/tests/TEST_PLAN.md` and any automation scripts.

+Because the MCP server stays open for the entire run, sequential role hand-offs incur minimal overhead, keeping back-to-back agent invocations snappy.

-## Trace the workflow
+## 6. Trace the workflow

-Codex records detailed traces of every prompt, tool call, and hand-off.
-After the multi-agent run completes, open the Traces dashboard to inspect the execution timeline.
-You can drill into each step to review prompts, MCP interactions, generated files, and execution durations.
+Codex automatically records traces that capture prompts, tool calls, file writes, and hand-offs.
+After the multi-agent run completes, open the Traces dashboard to review the execution timeline and drill into any step for auditability or debugging insights.

-## Recap
+## 7. Next steps

-By completing this guide you:

-- exposed Codex CLI as an MCP server that persists across agent runs,
-- built a deterministic single-agent workflow that ships a playable browser game, and
-- orchestrated a multi-agent pipeline with gated hand-offs and traceability.

-Use these patterns to expand Codex-driven workflows, add automation guardrails, or plug MCP-compatible tools into your broader delivery process.
+- Expand the pipeline with additional roles, guardrails, or integration tests.
+- Swap Codex MCP for another MCP-compatible tool to explore hybrid workflows.
+- Parameterize the task list so you can queue multiple projects back-to-back without restarting the MCP server.